 Our Convertible Senior Notes are convertible into shares of our common stock.
 Upon conversion, we must deliver shares of our common stock.
-The conversion rate of the 5.25% Convertible Senior Notes due 2018 is currently 83.3596 shares of common stock per \$1,000 principal amount of the 5.25% Convertible Senior Notes due 2018, which is equivalent to a conversion price of approximately \$12.00 per share of common stock.
-Based on the current conversion rate, as of March 31, 2018, the maximum number of shares of common stock that would be issued upon conversion of the \$49,982,000 of 5.25% Convertible Senior Notes due 2018 currently outstanding is approximately 4,166,480.
-The initial conversion rate of the 4.75% Convertible Senior Notes due 2023 is 93.2836 shares of common stock per \$1,000 principal amount of the 4.75% Convertible Senior Notes due 2023, which is equivalent to an initial conversion price of approximately \$10.72 per share of common stock.
-Based on the initial conversion of the \$40,000,000 of 4.75% Convertible Senior Notes due 2023 currently outstanding is approximately \$10.72 per share of common stock.
-Based on the initial conversion of the \$40,000,000 of 4.75% Convertible Senior Notes due 2023 currently outstanding is approximately 3,731,344.
+The conversion rate of our Convertible Senior Notes is 83.3596 shares of common stock per \$1,000 principal amount of Convertible Senior Notes, which is equivalent to a conversion price of approximately \$12.00 per share of common stock.
+Based on the current conversion rate, the maximum number of shares of common stock that would be issued upon conversion of the \$69.0 million of convertible debt currently outstanding is 5,751,812.
 If we deliver shares of common stock upon a conversion at the time our net asset value per share exceeds the conversion price in effect at such time, our stockholders will incur dilution.
-In addition, our stockholders will experience dilution in their ownership percentage of our common stock upon our issuance of common stock will also be paid on shares issued in connection with such conversion after such issuance.
+In addition, our stockholders will experience dilution in their ownership percentage of our common stock upon our issuance of common stock in connection with the conversion of our Convertible Senior Notes and any dividends paid on our common stock will also be paid on shares issued in connection with such conversion after such issuance.

-We may not have, or have the ability to raise, the funds necessary to repurchase either or both of our Convertible Senior Notes series upon a fundamental change, and our debt may contain limitations on our ability to deliver shares of our common stock upon conversion or pay cash upon repurchase of either or both of our Convertible Senior Notes series.
+We may not have, or have the ability to raise, the funds necessary to repurchase our Convertible Senior Notes upon a fundamental change, and our debt may contain limitations on our ability to deliver shares of our common stock upon conversion or pay cash upon repurchase of our Convertible Senior Notes.

 Holders of our Convertible Senior Notes will have the right to require us to repurchase their notes upon the occurrence of certain significant corporate events involving us, including if our common stock ceases to trade on any national securities exchange or we consolidate or merge into another entity in certain circumstances, at a repurchase price equal to 100% of their principal amount, plus accrued and unpaid interest, if any.
 We refer to such a corporate event as a "fundamental change."
-However, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of either or both of our Convertible Senior Notes series surrendered therefor.
+However, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of Convertible Senior Notes surrendered therefor.
 In addition, our ability to repurchase our Convertible Senior Notes or deliver shares of our common stock upon conversions of the Convertible Senior Notes may be limited by law, by regulatory authority or by agreements governing our indebtedness.
-For example, the Credit Facility generally prohibits us from prepaying indebtedness other than borrowings under the Credit Facility and, under certain circumstances, the outstanding 5.25% Convertible Senior Notes due 2018.
-As a result, before making any such repurchase of our Convertible Senior Notes, we would have to obtain consent from the lender under the Credit Facility to the extent such requirements remain in effect at such time.
-Our failure to repurchase either of the Convertible Senior Notes series at a time when the repurchase is required by the indenture relating to the applicable Convertible Senior Notes or to deliver any shares of our common stock deliverable on future conversions of such Convertible Senior Notes as required by the applicable indenture would constitute a default under such indenture.
-A default under the indenture relating to the applicable Convertible Senior Notes or the occurrence of a fundamental change itself could also lead to a default under agreements governing our indebtedness, including the Loan Agreement.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase either or both of our Convertible Senior Notes series.
+Our failure to repurchase the notes at a time when the repurchase is required by the indenture relating to the Convertible Senior Notes or to deliver any shares of our common stock deliverable on future conversions of the Convertible Senior Notes as required by the indenture would constitute a default under the indenture.
+A default under the indenture or the occurrence of a fundamental change itself could also lead to a default under agreements governing our indebtedness.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase our Convertible Senior Notes.